 Since then, the specialty continues to provide communicable disease management, but it has expanded and the role is increasingly diverse.
 The following sections explore more details about this nursing specialty, including roles and responsibilities, salary, and education requirements.

 What Is a School Nurse?

 A school nurse provides healthcare assessment, intervention, and follow-up for children in the school setting.
 By addressing the physical, mental, emotional, and social health needs of students, school nurses support a student’s ability to learn and engage in the educational process.

 According to the NASN, services provided by a school nurse include leadership, community/public health, care coordination, and quality improvement.

-- Leadership: A school nurse assumes leadership in the development of policies, programs and procedures for the provision of school health services at an individual or district level.
-The school nurse also leads delivery of care to preserve and protect student and family autonomy, dignity, privacy, and other rights.
-Other leadership roles include serving as an advocate for individual students (for self-empowerment, problem solving, effective communication, self-management, and safety) and providing system-level leadership for policy development and implementation (promoting education and healthcare reform, improving issues related to healthcare, customer care, health, and wellness).
+- Leadership: A school nurse assumes leadership in the development of policies, programs, and procedures for the provision of school health services at an individual or district level.
+The school nurse also leads the delivery of care to preserve and protect student and family autonomy, dignity, privacy, and other rights.
+Other leadership roles include serving as an advocate for individual students (for self-empowerment, problem-solving, effective communication, self-management, and safety) and providing system-level leadership for policy development and implementation (promoting education and healthcare reform, improving issues related to healthcare, customer care, health, and wellness).

 - Community/Public Health: A primary role of the school nurse moves beyond the individual to focus on community health promotion and disease prevention.
 The school nurse provides multiple prevention strategies through health education, detecting and treating health-related issues, and addressing health conditions and concerns.
 The school nurse employs cultural competency in delivering effective care.
 And the school nurse promotes health equity by assisting students and families with connecting them to healthcare services, financial resources, shelter, food, and health promotion.